hzFishy/UnrealNotes/content/Unreal Engine/Physics/Types/Geometry Collection.md

 For dataflow see [[Dataflow Graph]].

+# Dump of Geometry Collection internal types

+## `FGeometryCollectionPhysicsProxy`
+Class to manage sharing data between the game thread and the simulation thread.

+## `FGeometryCollection`
+Derived from `FTransformCollection`, derived from `FManagedArrayCollection`.
+Hold in a `UGeometryCollection` which is the **Rest Collection** in the GCC.

+## `FGeometryDynamicCollection`
+Managed arrays for simulation data used by the GeometryCollectionProxy Stores per instance data for simulation level information.
+Derived from `FTransformDynamicCollection`, derived from `FManagedArrayCollection`.

+The GCC holds the passed `FGeometryDynamicCollection`.

+## `FGeometryCollectionEmbeddedExemplar`
+Hard to understand what exactly this is, used to build embedded ISMs in `UGeometryCollectionComponent::InitializeEmbeddedGeometry`.

+## `UGeometryCollection`
+UObject wrapper for the `FGeometryCollection`.

 # Geometry Collection Component

 ## About the physics
+Also check above category.
 All particles (also called physic objects) exists once the physic state is created.
 The proxy type is `FGeometryCollectionPhysicsProxy`.
 The event dispatcher is `UChaosGameplayEventDispatcher`.